 Abstract

 As Multi-Agent Systems (MAS) become increasingly autonomous and complex, understanding their error modes is critical for ensuring their reliability and safety.
 However, research in this area has been severely hampered by the lack of large-scale, diverse datasets with precise, ground-truth error labels.
-To address this bottleneck, we introduce AEGIS, a novel framework for Automated Error Generation and Identification for Multi-Agent Systems.
+To address this bottleneck, we introduce Aegis, a novel framework for Automated Error Generation and attribution for Multi-Agent Systems.

 Method Overview

-AEGIS follows a principled three-stage pipeline to generate high-quality error data and supports multiple learning paradigms for robust error identification.
+Aegis follows a principled three-stage pipeline to generate high-quality error data and supports multiple learning paradigms for robust error attribution.

-The AEGIS framework automatically generates labeled failures by taking successful multi-agent trajectories and applying controlled, context-aware error injections, enabling three distinct learning methods for error identification.
+The Aegis framework automatically generates labeled failures by taking successful multi-agent trajectories and applying controlled, context-aware error injections, enabling three distinct learning methods for error attribution.

 Results